Are you responsible for generating your own insurance leads?

 Tackle an important topic or answer a common question and post your videos on your website and social media pages.
+Or better yet, use Taboola to distribute your video through native video advertising.
 Show off your personality.
 The goal is to get people to connect with you on an emotional level.

 Richard Brown at Centennial Insurance swears by live video, which he shares via Facebook.